-In recent years pop culture has once again developed an obsession with the 1980s, a decade notorious for its excess, preposterousness and flamboyance, but also one rife with imagination.
+In recent years pop culture has once again developed an obsession with the eighties, a decade notorious for its excess, preposterousness and flamboyance, but also one rife with imagination.
 It was the era that gave us E.T. the Extra-Terrestrial, The Terminator and Back to the Future, saw groundbreaking advancements in home video and computers and saw rise of a new art form known as the pop video.
-The music trends of the previous decade would evolve into popular genres of the 1980s, with disco laying the groundwork for dance and punk progressing into gothic rock and new wave.
+The music trends of the previous decade would evolve into popular genres of the eighties, with disco laying the groundwork for dance and punk progressing into gothic rock and new wave.

-While modern mainstream dance owes a debt to both 1970s disco and the British big beat movement of the 1990s, the sub-genre that most shamelessly wears its 1980s nostalgia on its sleeve is what has now become known as synthwave.
+While modern mainstream dance owes a debt to both seventies disco and the British big beat movement of the nineties, the sub-genre that most shamelessly wears its eighties nostalgia on its sleeve is what has now become known as synthwave.
 First introduced to the public through its dream-like use on the soundtrack to Nicolas Winding Refn’s 2011 drama Drive, in which Ryan Gosling’s stuntman moonlights as a professional getaway driver, the score would play a significant role in the success of the movie.
 ‘Effective and memorable soundtracks need to either introduce you to new music that works on its own or transport you into the world of the film.
 Drive manages to do both,’ praised Pitchfork in their review of the accompanying album, one whose legacy would rival that of its parent movie.

 The artists that would follow in the wake of its success would establish their fanbase online via such modern publicity tools as YouTube and Bandcamp, their reputation spreading through word-of-mouth and websites like New Retro Wave and Post-Punk.
 Without either the support or influence of major record labels the subgenre of synthwave was self-created and its musicians nurtured within its close-knit community.
 Despite attracting the occasional interest of the tabloids, it has remained something of a cult oddity; known by few but adored by those who have become seduced by its sultry allure and hypnotic ambience.
-Often a synthwave song or album can play out like the soundtrack to a non-existent science fiction picture, some kind of cyberpunk thriller that would have made its way straight-to-VHS in the mid-1980s, under the banner of Vestron or Cannon Films.
+Often a synthwave song or album can play out like the soundtrack to a non-existent science fiction picture, some kind of cyberpunk thriller that would have made its way straight-to-VHS in the mid-eighties, under the banner of Vestron or Cannon Films.

-The inspiration behind this new kind of retro music can be traced back to a number of sources, from early video games to long-forgotten commercials shown on heavy rotation on MTV, but the most likely of forefathers of synthwave were several musicians who first rose to prominence during the late 1970s and early 1980s.
+The inspiration behind this new kind of retro music can be traced back to a number of sources, from early video games to long-forgotten commercials shown on heavy rotation on MTV, but the most likely of forefathers of synthwave were several musicians who first rose to prominence during the late seventies and early eighties.
 Arguably the godfather of dance music, Italian producer Giorgio Moroder would become one of the leading figures in funk and disco before turning his attention to composing film scores.
 At the height of his popularity he would be responsible for the themes of such classics as American Gigolo, Midnight Express and Flashdance, although it would be through his collaborations on Take My Breath Away, Together in Electric Dreams and the Donna Summer hits I Feel Love and Hot Stuff that he is most associated with.

-Emerging from Berlin in the 1960s before eventually finding success a decade later through their scoring of the 1977 thriller Sorcerer, Tangerine Dream‘s reputation would be established soon afterwards with the Tom Cruise breakout hit Risky Business.
+Emerging from Berlin in the sixties before eventually finding success a decade later through their scoring of the 1977 thriller Sorcerer, Tangerine Dream‘s reputation would be established soon afterwards with the Tom Cruise breakout hit Risky Business.
 While hardly a household name, the group have released over a hundred and fifty studio albums, making them one of the most prolific music artists of all time.
 ‘The connections they made between electronic music, New Age and classical, the way they bridged mainstream and avant-garde and fused psychedelic improvisations to industrialism, all still makes them ahead of their time,’ declared MTV in a 2016 retrospective.

-Also emerging from obscurity during the mid-1970s was French composer Jean-Michel Jarre whose third album Oxygène would bring both critical acclaim and commercial success, while Rendez-Vous, released almost a decade later, would once again return him to the charts.
+Also emerging from obscurity during the mid-seventies was French composer Jean-Michel Jarre whose third album Oxygène would bring both critical acclaim and commercial success, while Rendez-Vous, released almost a decade later, would once again return him to the charts.
 An array of film scores would also help to popularise electronic music during this time, with the synth soundtracks to Tron and Blade Runner providing the groundwork from which synthwave would ultimately thrive thirty years later.

 Yet there would be one individual whose influence can be felt throughout the genre.
 Having been raised in a musical household before turning his attention to filmmaking by enrolling at the prestigious USC School of Cinematic Arts, John Carpenter would gain both the respect of his peers and the adoration of his audience following the release of his first professional feature Assault on Precinct 13 in 1976.
 Opting to compose his own scores out of necessity more than desire, Carpenter’s reputation as a musician would rival that as a director, often being closely associated with both.
 Over the course of the next decade he would create both the striking visuals and iconic soundtracks for such cult classics as Halloween, The Fog and, perhaps the true ground zero for synthwave, Escape from New York.